What Are Some Common Pregnancy Complications?

 - Caused by poor nutrition, substance use (cigarettes, alcohol, drugs).

-- Can be an effect of a STD, other contagious diseases, or no pre-natal care.
+- Can be an effect of an STD, other contagious diseases, or no prenatal care.

-- Babies who are born at a low birth rate run the risk of respiratory infections, blindness, learning disabilities, cerebral palsy, and heart infections.
+- Babies who are born at a low birth weight run the risk of respiratory infections, blindness, learning disabilities, cerebral palsy, and heart infections.